x8a/time_zone-slackbot/README.md

-# time_zone-slackbot
+# Time zone converter slackbot

-Time zone converter slackbot
+This is a slackbot, built in python, that tells you the current time in other time zones.